 Do you want to know why Emotional Eating isn’t always such a bad thing?
 Emotional Eating gets a bad rap because most people think of it as the type of eating that is impulsive and leading to deeply negative emotions.
 But there is also the type of Emotional Eating that can be good for your soul.

-The Bad Kind of Emotional Eating
+The Negative Kind Of Emotional Eating

 Impulsive Emotional Eating that is impulsive is not a good idea.
 Why?
 Because it never truly makes you feel better and almost always leads you to feel worse than before you started eating.
 This is the type of Emotional Eating that brings on feelings of shame and guilt instead of happiness and satisfaction.
 This type of eating never actually fixes the emotional problem that caused the eating in the first place.